 What follows is a time-, space- and mind-warping odyssey around the universe, involving a two-headed, former-president-of-the-galaxy-turned-spaceship-thief (the infamous Zaphod Beeblebrox), a depressed robot, a planet-sized computer which works out the answer to the ultimate question of life leaving only the small matter of the question itself to be determined, the end of the universe packaged as a floor show for time-travelling diners, and more.

 Alice in Wonderland upgraded to Arthur in the Wonderverse.
-Doctor Who performed by SCTV.
-The apocalypse as told by the comedy team of Werner Heisenberg and Woody Allen.
+Doctor Who performed by the Marx Brothers.
+The apocalypse as told by the comedy team of Woody Allen and Werner Heisenberg.